-This strip calls the E-CON3 Advanced Setup screen.
-The Advanced Setup provides access to almost all executable functions (except for the program converter), including detailed Data Logger setup and sampling execution; graphing and Graph Analysis Tools; simultaneous sampling with multiple sensors using the MULTIMETER mode, etc.
+This strip calls the Time-based Sampling screen.
+This strip provides access to almost all executable functions, including detailed Data Logger setup and sampling execution; graphing and Graph Analysis Tools, etc.

-Using an Econ AdvancSetup strip to configure a setup causes the setup information to be registered in the applicable strip.
+Using an E-CON Top strip to configure a setup causes the setup information to be registered in the applicable strip.
 This means that the next time you open the strip, sampling can be performed in accordance with the previously configured setup information.